Cray-HPE/canu/docs/report_switch_firmware.md

 Report the firmware of a switch (Aruba, Dell, or Mellanox) on the network.

-The Shasta version is required to determine the firmware to validate against, you can pass it in with either `-s` or `--shasta` like `-s 1.4`.
+The CSM version is required to determine the firmware to validate against, you can pass it in with `--csm` like `--csm 1.2`.

 There are two different statuses that might be indicated.